snovakovic/s.js/README.md

 Object Helpers
 -----
 !!!
-Object helpers may be depreciated or completely removed in near future.
+Object helpers may be depreciated in near future.

 #### getProperties
 Loop over object properties.